Mobile County Revenue Commission

 • You must own and occupy the property as your primary residence.

 • Your adjusted gross income, as indicated on your State Income Tax Return cannot exceed $12,000.
-Bring Federal Income Tax Return.
+Bring State Income Tax Return.

 DISABILITY EXEMPTION

-Individuals who are ** RETIRED** DUE TO BEING TOTALLY & PERMANENTLY DISABLED must furnish one of the following sources to show proof of disability:
+Individuals who are ** RETIRED** DUE TO BEING TOTALLY & PERMANENTLY DISABLED may be qualified for H3 disability full exemption.
+These applicants must furnish one of the following sources to show proof of disability:

 • One(1) letter from the Social Security Administration (letter must state that the claimant is receiving Retirement Disability Benefits)